Most public speaking books say the same thing. The basics - make eye contact, speak clearly, don't pick you nose.

 According to the professional speaker and leadership expert, you can use a number of techniques to keep the audience engaged.

-If you are a keynote speaker and speaking to a large crowd you need to convey extra enthusiasm.
-Fake it if you have to because ordinary levels flatten out over a distance ( like the first two rows).
+If you're a keynote speaker and speaking to a large crowd you need to convey extra enthusiasm.
+Fake it if you have to because ordinary levels flatten out over a distance (like the first two rows).
 A microphone amplifies your voice, not your enthusiasm.

 Speak in a positive active voice.
 A passive voice makes you sound neutral, objective and detached, not good leadership qualities.